bips1996/File-Server-Java/Readme.md

         }
         if(bt2quit clicked)
         {
             //The closeConnection() method is closed
         }
     }
 }
 ```
 ## 5. Issues to be solved
-- Specific Exception Hadling to be done
+- Specific Exception Handling to be done
-- Some UI updation at client end
+- Some UI modification at client side
-- UI at the serverside to be created
+- UI implementation at the serverside to be done
 ## 6. Scope of the project
 - To be developed for a multicasting environment with UDP implementation
 - Target will be to achive the distributed fileserver
 - Rather than directory ,file to be accessed from the database at each peer
 ## 7. References
-- The key references is the [TCP program of adding numbers that discussed in the class](https://github.com/bips1996/TCP_client_server_java) and the concepts that are taught in the Distributed Computing class.
+- The key references is the [TCP program of adding numbers which was discussed in the class](https://github.com/bips1996/TCP_client_server_java) and the concepts that are taught in the Distributed Computing class.
 - Some information collected from web for better understanding
 ## 8. Conclusion
-TCP provides reliability ,so creating a file server with TCP implementation is relatively easy task than implenting the file server in a distributed environment.
+TCP provides reliability , creating a file server with TCP implementation for client-server model is relatively easier task than implenting the file server in a distributed environment.
 This project includes the **java socket programming with client server architecture** .
 The further works to be implemented soon by enabling this project to work as **a peer to peer file sharing application**.